OussamaMaroufi/RealTime-ChatApp/README.md

     -(env)$ pip install channels_redis==3.3.1

 # Channels Consumer  :
     -A consumer is the basic unit of Channels code.
 They are tiny ASGI applications, driven by events.
 They are akin to Django views.
 However, unlike Django views, consumers are long-running by default.
-A Django project can have multiple consumers that are combined using Channels routing (which we'll take a look at in the next section).
+A Django project can have multiple consumers that are combined using Channels routing .

     Each consumer has it's own scope, which is a set of details about a single incoming connection.
 They contain pieces of data like protocol type, path, headers, routing arguments, user agent, and more.

+-- Since WebsocketConsumer is a synchronous consumer, we had to call async_to_sync when working with the channel layer.

+# Channels Routing :
+    Channels provides different routing classes which allow us to combine and stack consumers.
+They are similar to Django's URLs.